pharo-open-documentation/pharo-wiki/General/GithubActions.md

 ### Target scheduled workflow

-In some cases, it might be useful to target the workflow on specific times.
+In some cases, it might be useful to target the workflow at specific times.
 For example, it happens that some projects are "meta project".
-Their goal is to load a bunch of other project.
+Their goal is to load a bunch of other projects.
 In that case, it's rare that a commit is made direcly in them.
 But we want to run the CI on a regular basis to be sure our project still works.
-In that case we can use a cron to schedule the workflow:
+In that case, we can use a cron to schedule the workflow:

 ```yml
 on: